Coffee alternative: Hojicha latte in a glass, photographed from the side

 Hojicha could be considered matcha’s relaxed sister.
-While matcha latte is my go to morning drink, hojicha latte is usually enjoyed in the afternoon and evening.
-It hardly contains caffeine and is easy on the stomach.
-I first tried hojicha ten years ago in Japan and bought a big pack at the supermarket on my way back to the hotel.
+While matcha latte is my go-to morning drink, hojicha latte is usually something I enjoy in the afternoon or evening.
+It hardly contains any caffeine and is easy on the stomach.

 What is hojicha?

-In the 1920s, a tea merchant in Uji had the idea of not throwing away the leftovers from sencha or bancha production but instead roasting them, thus inventing hōjicha, also spelled houjicha), which means “roasted tea” in Japanese.
-Through roasting, the tea gets its brownish color and its distinctive, delicious warm, nutty, caramel-like aroma, while losing much of its caffeine and bitterness.
-That’s why hojicha tastes completely different from sencha or matcha, much milder, warmer, and more calming.
-You can buy it as loose-leaf tea, in tea bags, or ground into powder.
+Hojicha is green tea that’s roasted at high temperatures.
+Through roasting, the tea gets its brownish colour and its distinctive, warm, nutty, caramel-like aroma, while losing much of its caffeine and bitterness.
+That’s why hojicha tastes completely different from sencha or matcha, much milder, warmer and more calming.

-How is a hojicha latte prepared?
+How to make a hojicha latte

-Hojicha Latte vegan
+Iced Hojicha Latte

-Hojicha latte homemade
+Hojicha latte variations

 DELICIOUS HOJICHA LATTE